 Tailor-made agreements, built on common principles

 Accessing Harvard innovations should be as straightforward as possible.
 Our license agreements are designed to be fair and reasonable, and experienced OTD staff will work with you to help you achieve your business goals.
 To give you a sense of how these licenses take shape, we are pleased to provide here a number of illustrative sample agreements.
+If you have any questions about these samples, please contact us.

 A license to Harvard-owned patent rights will be subject to terms and conditions similar to those set forth in the form agreements in the links below.
 Some terms may be modified to address unique aspects of each situation.
 Financial terms, in particular, will be determined based on the technology being licensed, the business model of the licensee, and market standards in the industry in which the licensee is operating.